When and Where is Firefly

 Vending is not allowed at Firefly.
 Share, gift, trade!

-Like last year, Firefly has hired a couple of outside security staff, who will be posted near Gate.
+Like the last several years, Firefly has hired a couple of outside security staff, who will be posted near Gate.
 They are trained to defuse any potential physical situations that Firefly volunteers may not be comfortable handling and will only be coming into Firefly when needed and accompanied by specific event organizers.
 They often work various Vermont festivals and concerts.

 More About Tickets